-- 1. Failover the database replication, use the description in the section "setup database replication" to failover the database replication to the standby management node.
-For DB2 HADR configuration, command "db2 TAKEOVER HADR ON DATABASE XCATDB USER xcatdb USING cluster" or "db2 TAKEOVER HADR ON DATABASE XCATDB USER xcatdb USING cluster BY FORCE" can be used to failover the HADR, the "BY FORCE" option is required only when the DB2 database on the primary management node is not functional. - 2.
+- 1. Failover the database replication, use the description in the section "setup database replication" to failover the database replication to the standby management node. - 2.
 Shutdown the primary management node If the primary management node is not totally dead, shutdown the primary management node.
 The standby management node could not take over the management role if the primary management node is still up, because the standby management node will be configured with the hostname and ip address that the primary management was configured.
 When the primary management node is shutdown, the nodes may no longer function, depending on the type of node installation.
 If xCAT is still active on the primary management node at this time, rpower and xdsh can be used to achieve shutting down the nodes if needed. - 3.
 Stop the database system on the standby management node.
 Take DB2 as an example, the following commands can be used to stop the DB2: